| |

 the board is merely recommending and advising the I&B. This became clear to Pahlaj Nihalani during the meeting.
 The decision whether or not the circular should be implemented now rests with the ministry.

-Follow up meetings have
+Follow up meetings have taken

-taken place and reports are awaited.
+place and reports are awaited.
 Update: Government rejects loony film censor's ban on strong language 28th February 2015.
 See

-oyetimes.com
+article from oyetimes.com

 Indian filmmakers are relieved that the Minister of Information and Broadcasting, Rajyavardhan Rathore has announced that Bollywood will not be required to follow the list of banned cuss words made by the new chief of the Censor Board of Film

 Certification (CBFC), Pahlaj Nihalani.
 The decision came after certain reputed filmmakers decided to consult the Ministry of I&B after Pahlaj passed the order of banning cuss words from films.
-Pahlaj Nihalani decided to take matters into his
+Pahlaj Nihalani decided to take matters into his own

-own hands when films started using many cuss words as a part of the screenplay and he ordered the ban of over 28 words to be used in the film.
-It included words like harami , bastard and he even refused to allow the Bombay to be a
+hands when films started using many cuss words as a part of the screenplay and he ordered the ban of over 28 words to be used in the film.
+It included words like harami , bastard and he even refused to allow the Bombay to be a part

-a vote of confidence in the new censor.
+of confidence in the new censor.

 |